Bart de Graaff: Death

 At the end of 1997 De Graaff received a donor kidney and was for a time able to live a relatively normal life.
 In 1999 the kidney was rejected and his health deteriorated quickly.
 De Graaff died on 25 May 2002 at the age of 35.

+De Graaff was posthumously awarded the Golden Statue ("Gouden Beeld" in Dutch) in the category Career Award ("Carrière-award" in Dutch) in 2002.